elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 ### Updated

-- **Upgraded nginx-ingress helm chart to v4.0.17**<br/>
+- **Upgraded Ingress-NGINX helm chart to v4.0.17**<br/>
-  This upgrades nginx-ingress to v1.1.1.
-When upgrading an ingressClass object called nginx will be installed, this class has been set as the default class in Kubernetes.
-Ingress-nginx has been configured to still handle existing ingress objects that do not specify any ingressClassName.
+  This upgrades Ingress-NGINX to v1.1.1.
+When upgrading an ingressClass object called NGINX will be installed, this class has been set as the default class in Kubernetes.
+Ingress-NGINX has been configured to still handle existing Ingress objects that do not specify any ingressClassName.

 - **Upgraded starboard-operator helm chart to v0.9.1**<br/>
   This is upgrading starboard-operator to v0.14.1